hystamine/monkey-typewriter/README.md

 # monkey-typewriter
-js implementation of the age old monkey on typewriter hypothetical
+js implementation of the age old monkey on a typewriter hypothetical